Skip to product information

 Variety: Bourbon, Typica, Caturra

-Height: 1500 – 1800 masl
+Height: 1500 – 1800 meters above sea level

-Cultivation: Sustainable, under the shade of trees.
+Cultivation: Sustainable, under shade of trees.

 Process: Washing